Date completed: June 2016 (4 players). Succeeded escaping!

 - At least one player with good eyesight

-Called Inverso do Universo (Inverse of the Universe) in Portuguese, the Upside Down Room has a simple but effective premise – in this escape room, everything is upside down!
+Inverse of the Universe (Inverso do Universo in Portuguese), has a simple but effective premise – in this escape room, everything is upside down!
 Players have 60 minutes to break through nine planetary gates to restore everything to normal and turn the world back to the right way up.

 Looking at puzzles from a different angle is absolutely necessary and literal in this place!

 This escape room truly lives up to its name and players are placed standing on the ‘ceiling’ of a believable apartment living room.
 Our initial moments in this were quite different from how we would start a game.
 Normally, Pa and I would quickly and systemically begin searching a room within the first seconds of the game starting.
-In the Upside Down Room, our team’s initial reaction was more cautious.
+In Inverse of the Universe, our team’s initial reaction was more cautious.
 Where to begin?
 Everything is on the ceiling/floor!
-As an escape room, the Upside Down Room would actually be quite easy if it were the right side up.
+As an escape room, the Inverse of the Universe would actually be quite easy if it were the right side up.
 However, the elegant simplicity of setting was enough to throw us off in many instances.
 A word of advice, take your time thinking through the mechanics of such an environment before digging right in.

 The structure of this game is also one of the most non-linear we have seen yet – it’s essentially a ‘flat structure’ and you can start from any of the puzzles in the room.
 There is a heavy focus on observation / perception tasks along with other types of sensory tasks, association puzzles and teamwork.

 We played as a team of four, mostly split into two pairs and found this small escape room strangely spacious.
 This has to do with the fact that players are actually standing on the ‘ceiling’ and so all the clutter is actually on the ‘floor’ above.
 Many puzzles require teamwork and at least the joint efforts of a pair of players, especially if one needs glasses like Pa.